Battle of Wickham Anchorage: Battle

-Bad weather hindered the voyage to Oleana Bay, but by 03:35 hours on 30 June the convoy reached their destination.
+Bad weather hindered the voyage to Oleana Bay, but by 03:35 on 30 June the convoy reached their destination.
 Embarkation of the Marines into their LCVPs began shortly afterwards only to be stopped when US naval commanders realized they were too far west than had been planned.
-As a result, the Marines disembarked and the vessels moved further east.
-After this was completed, the Marines embarked once again, but found their run to the shore hampered by bad weather; rain and mist obscured the shore and the flares that had been fired by the scouts of the previously-landed reconnaissance party.
+As a result, the Marines disembarked, and the vessels moved further east.
+After this was completed, the Marines embarked once again but found their run to the shore hampered by bad weather; rain and mist obscured the shore, and the flares that had been fired by the scouts of the previously-landed reconnaissance party.
 In the confusion, the LCIs carrying the US Army troops veered off course and broke into the formation of LCVPs causing it to lose its cohesion.
-Disorganized, each boat made its own way to the shore where several were badly damaged by waves as they crashed against the coral reef; nevertheless, the landing was unopposed and the Marines suffered no casualties.
-A further wave of Marines landed around 06:30 hours, while the LCIs carrying the 103rd Infantry waited until daylight and landed around 07:20 hours at the intended landing beach.
+Disorganized, each boat made its own way to the shore where several were badly damaged by waves as they crashed against the coral reef; nevertheless, the landing was unopposed, and the Marines suffered no casualties.
+A further wave of Marines landed around 06:30, while the LCIs carrying the 103rd Infantry waited until daylight and landed around 07:20 at the intended landing beach.

 As the troops came ashore and the scattered groups rallied around a beachhead, they made contact with the reconnaissance party.
-Officers from this group had determined that the Japanese were concentrated around Kaeruka, and not at Vura as intelligence had previously assessed.
+Officers from this group had determined that the Japanese were concentrated around Kaeruka and not at Vura as intelligence had previously assessed.
 As a result, Brown decided to change his plans: while the main body advanced overland towards Kaeruka via the inland track, another force moved along a coastal track in the direction of Vura.
 To support their advance, the battery of 105 mm howitzers fired from Oleana Bay.
 Naval gunfire support was also provided, as was air support from US Navy dive bombers.
 As the Marines and soldiers advanced, the beachhead was held by the artillery batteries and Seabees.
 The first major action between US and Japanese troops took place in the afternoon of 30 June in the Kaeruka area.
 During this action, Marine casualties amounted to 12 killed and 21 wounded.
 US Army losses were 10 killed and 22 wounded, while Japanese casualties amounted to around 120.